 - Female voices typically range from 175-250 Hz

-Here are some free frequency tuner apps you can use on your phone to start measuring your voice:
+Here are a couple free frequency tuner apps you can use on your phone to start measuring your voice:

 2. Speaking in falsetto